isomerpages/sportsg-sportcares/_programmes/Children/Multi Sport Programme.md

 * **Singapore Sports Hub** <br> Community Partners: 7oaks Student Care (Bedok), 7oaks Student Care (Jurong)

-If you are keen to have this programme in your community or want to learn more about it, reach out to us&nbsp;[here](mailto:sportcares@sport.gov.sg), with your details and we will contact you within seven (7) working days with more information.
+If you are keen to have this programme in your community or want to learn more about it, reach out to us&nbsp;[here](mailto:sportcares@sport.gov.sg), with your details and we will contact you with more information.

 Follow us on&nbsp;[Instagram](https://www.instagram.com/sportcares/)&nbsp;or&nbsp;[Facebook](https://www.facebook.com/SportCaresSG)&nbsp; for updates on all that we do in the community!